Queex/well-msc-selfstudy/programming_concepts/3_errors_and_more.md

 ## Errors

 There are many kinds of error that can cause your program to crash.
 If you write any code, you can expect to encounter them often.
-Errors are divided into two main types.
+Errors are divided into three main types.

 ### Syntax Errors